jpratt2/CucumberTemplateJava/README.md

 ----

-To record tests on video, the HYFY.io plugin is used.
+To record tests on video, the HYFY.io plugin is used in Chrome.
 More information is available at http://hyfy.io/automate

 ----